keras-team/keras-tuner/docs/templates/tutorials/distributed-tuning.md

 # Distributed Tuning

 Keras Tuner makes it easy to perform distributed hyperparameter search.
 No changes to your code are needed to scale up from running single-threaded locally to running on dozens or hundreds of workers in parallel.
 Distributed Keras Tuner uses a chief-worker model.
 The chief runs a service to which the workers report results and query for the hyperparameters to try next.
-The chief should be run on a single-CPU worker (or alternatively as a separate process on one of the workers).
+The chief should be run on a single-threaded CPU instance (or alternatively as a separate process on one of the workers).

 ### Configuring distributed mode